This is a complete growth marketing framework and guide for photographers, writers, artists, and creators alike.

-Still confused between the difference?
+Still confused between the two?

-Well there is a strong chance that you actually have a different perception of what your voice sounds like than what it truly sounds like in reality.
+Well, there is a strong chance that you actually have a different perception of what your voice sounds like than what it truly sounds like in reality.

 See those running shoes in your closet with the “swoosh” on them?

-Yeah those Nike runners.
+Yeah, those Nike runners.